epigama/chatup/README.md

 # Chatup

-Chatup is a chatting application built on the support of Firebase.
+Chatup is a chat application built on the support of Firebase.
 It is currently a one-to-one chatting application but the future goals are to support bluetooth feature and group chat.

 ## Features
   * [x] One to One Chat